10 of History's Best Compliments

 Giving someone a memorable, cliché-free compliment is trickier than it sounds, but these famous figures managed to express their admiration—or in a few cases, double-edged appreciation or backhanded contempt—in a truly unforgettable way.

-author George R.R.
-Martin has a brilliant, twisted mind, but beneath his chest beats the heart of a fan boy.
+Game of Thrones author George R.R.
+Martin has a brilliant, twisted mind, but beneath his chest beats the heart of a fanboy.
 In 1964, a teenage Martin wrote a letter to Marvel Comics, addressed to Stan Lee—the legendary co-creator of Marvel characters including the X-Men, Spider-Man, the Fantastic Four, and the Avengers—and American comic book artist Don Heck.

 Martin loved the latest two issues of The Avengers and Fantastic Four so much, he had "finally come to the decision to have both mounted in bronze and set on a pedestal in the center of my living room," he wrote.
 The young fan had particular praise for Lee, telling him, "Stan old boy, you can put another notch in your pen for this masterpiece."